DETAILED ACTION

 Greyscale

-Annotated Figure 1
+Annotated Fig. 1

 said conductive element being provided as a separate conductive track (ink layer 48) consisting of a single layer of conductive ink deposited directly on said flexible support element (Col. 3, ln 61-63: conductive inner layer 48, 49 is printed on Mylar sheet 46 with conductive ink).

-Regarding claim 9, the modified Collura discloses the system of claim 8 as discussed above, but fails to disclose a means for fixing said contact portion of said branches to edges of said through holes of the cap.
+Regarding claim 9, the modified Manoli discloses the system of claim 8 as discussed above, but fails to disclose a means for fixing said contact portion of said branches to edges of said through holes of the cap.
 However, Ayer discloses a means for fixing said contact portion of said branches to edges of said through holes of the cap (Figure 3; Col. 5, ln 4-5: Surface 62A of ring 62 and 52C of 52 is secured adhesively to the skin of the patient; Examiner notes that this adhesive would be capable of fixing the contact portion to the edges of the through holes).
-It would have been obvious before the effective filing date of the claimed invention to one having ordinary skill in the art to further modify the system as taught by Collura with a means for fixing said contact portion of said branches to edges of said through holes of the cap as taught by Ayer since such a modification would provide the predictable results of allowing the electrodes to be accurately placed and maneuvered as needed.
+It would have been obvious before the effective filing date of the claimed invention to one having ordinary skill in the art to further modify the system as taught by Manoli with a means for fixing said contact portion of said branches to edges of said through holes of the cap as taught by Ayer since such a modification would provide the predictable results of allowing the electrodes to be accurately placed and maneuvered as needed.

 Conclusion